blasmith223/Virtual-Network-Deployment/README.md

 - SSH into the control node and follow the steps below:
 - Copy the filebeat-playbook.yml as well as metricbeat-playbook.yml file to the /etc/ansible directory
-- Update the hosts file to include your machines IP address.
+- Update the hosts file to include your machine's IP address.
 Set the IP addresses of the machines you are trying to configure.
 - Run the ansible playbook.
 Check your ELK VM for installation validation.

 In Depth Configuration: